Fedcap Rehabilitation Services: Services

-Fedcap's programs and services are free of charge for the trainees and last for three to six months.
-Fedcap’s approach includes thorough vocational evaluations to help determine appropriate career paths for clients followed by vocational training in a variety of fields including custodial, culinary arts, data entry/document imaging, office skills, hospitality, and mailroom/messenger services.
-Fedcap’s New York State licensed business and trade school offers small classes and individualized attention from highly qualified instructors.
+Fedcap’s approach includes thorough vocational evaluations to help determine career paths for clients followed by vocational training in many of fields including custodial, culinary arts, data entry/document imaging, office skills, hospitality, and mailroom/messenger services.

+Fedcap’s New York State licensed business and trade school offers small classes and individualized attention from instructors.

 After graduation, all clients receive career counseling, job placement services, and ongoing on-the-job support.
 Fedcap graduates obtain jobs at private companies or with Fedcap in New York, New Jersey, and Washington, D.C.
 The majority of the jobs FEDCAP is able to offer are made possible through the New York State Preferred Source Program, New Jersey ACCSES, and the federal AbilityOne Program.

 Fedcap also operates a licensed home health care agency; Chelton Loft, a clubhouse for adults with severe and persistent mental illness; a Partial Care Mental Health Program for adults with developmental disabilities and mental illness; a Youth Program for young adults transitioning into the workforce; and a Veterans Program assisting returning veterans with their transition to civilian life.

 Controversy

+Wage theft

+In 2018, an investigation by the US Department of Labor found that Fedcap had violated the McNamara-O'Hara Service Contract Act at 17 federal facilities served by Fedcap in New York and New Jersey, with violations including illegally deducting third-party administrative fees from employees' pay and failing to pay required benefits to employees, for which Fedcap agreed to pay $2.8 million to more than 400 workers to resolve the violations.

+In 2021, a worker for Fedcap's job placement program, Brickzaida Aponte, filed a class-action lawsuit against the company, alleging that the company committed wage theft against her and other workers.
+Fedcap settled the lawsuit in 2023, agreeing to put $850,000 into a settlement fund for roughly 4,000 workers.